Medicare Enrollment Checklist: An Easy Guide to Get Prepared

 If you soon will be eligible for Medicare for the first time, here’s a checklist worth — well — checking out.

-For most people, their Medicare journey begins around the time they turn 65, but a little planning before your birthday can assure that you’re not late to the party.
+For most people new to Medicare, their journey begins around the time they turn 65, but a little planning before your birthday can assure that you’re not late to the party.

-The Initial Enrollment Period (IEP) for Original Medicare begins three months before the month you turn 65 and continues for a full three months after your birthday month ends.
-Enroll in Medicare during this period, and you won’t face the prospect of late enrollment penalties.
-If your IEP has come and gone, you can still join Medicare during other designated periods on the calendar.
+The Initial Enrollment Period (IEP) for Original Medicare is a total of seven months surrounding your 65th birthday.
+Enroll in Medicare during this period, and you won’t face the prospect of Medicare’s late enrollment penalties.
+If your IEP has come and gone, you can still join Medicare during other Medicare enrollment periods on the calendar.

 Some folks think that becoming a Medicare beneficiary takes care of itself, but often — as is common in life — you have to deal with a few of the details.